ttopper/CPSC128/docs/M09_OOP1_Encapsulation/02-encapsulation.md

 # Encapsulation

-The first benefit of OOP is that it allows for_encapsulation_ This just means that an object encapsulates (or hides) how it operates from the code that invokes it.
+The first benefit of OOP is that it allows for _encapsulation_.
+This just means that an object encapsulates (or hides) how it operates from the code that invokes it.
 We have benefitted, for example, by being able to use Python's lists and dictionaries without having to worry about how they are implemented internally.
-That's because they_abstract_the behaviour to encapsulate their functionality and hide the implementation details from us.
+That's because they _abstract_ the behaviour to encapsulate their functionality and hide the implementation details from us.